kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q54	- LEARN
 Which of the following is NOT _risk factors for bladder cancer_?

-	A. β-Naphthylamine - F
+	A. β-Naphthylamine
-	B. Schistosoma - F
+	B. Schistosoma
-	C. Catheterisation - F
+	C. Catheterisation
 	D. Alcohol
-	E. Smoking - F
+	E. Smoking

 #### Answer: D. Alcohol - TRUE
-- There is no proved link between alcohol and bladder cancer; links have been shown to β-naphthylamine (in dyes and in cigarette smoke), schistosomiasis, benzidine, aromatic amines and trauma (eg from catheterisation or calculi).
+- **NOTE** no proved link between alcohol and bladder cancer
+- Links have been shown to
+	- β-naphthylamine (in dyes and in cigarette smoke)
+	- schistosomiasis
+	- benzidine
+	- aromatic amines
+	- trauma (*catheterisation or calculi*)

 ### Q55
 The _criteria for brainstem death_ do NOT include:

-	A. Apnoeic coma requiring ventilation - F
+	A. Apnoeic coma requiring ventilation
-	B. Absence of sedative medications - F
+	B. Absence of sedative medications
-	C. Absence of gag reflex - F
+	C. Absence of gag reflex
-	D. Lack of response to painful stimulus - F
+	D. Lack of response to painful stimulus
 	E. Normal body temperature

 #### Answer: E. Normal body temperature - **FALSE** = D. Lack of response to painful stimulus - TRUE
-- Apnoeic coma and a known cause of irreversible brain damage are prerequisites for brainstem death testing.
-The patient must not be hypothermic, have uncorrected metabolic derangements (except Na+ in diabetes insipidus), or be under the influence of sedative medications.
-Tests to be performed are: pupil responses, corneal reflexes, a caloric test, gag reflex, apnoea test and pain reflex.
-However, the pain reflex must be in the facial nerve distribution, as reflexes below the neck may be spinal.
+- Apnoeic coma and a known cause of irreversible brain damage are prerequisites for brainstem death testing
+- The patient must not be hypothermic, have uncorrected metabolic derangements (except Na+ in diabetes insipidus), or be under the influence of sedative medications
+- Tests to be performed
+	1. pupil responses
+	2. corneal reflexes
+	3. a caloric test
+	4. gag reflex
+	5. apnoea test
+	6. pain reflex
+- **NOTE** Pain reflex **must** be in Facial Nerve distribution - reflexes below neck may be spinal

 ### Q56	- LEARN
 Risks associated with _carotid endarterectomy_ include all of the following, EXCEPT: